 Here is the original vintage recipe:

-1 cup flour (I used Spelt flour as a healthier alternative to white flour)
+1 cup flour (I used King Arthur brand unbleached white wheat flour)

-1 tsp melted butter (I used smart balance butter blend with olive oil) plus another tablespoon for the cast iron skillet
+1 tablespoon melted butter (I used Land O'Lakes butter blend with olive oil) plus another tablespoon for the cast iron skillet

 1 egg, beaten

 Add beaten egg to flour mixture and stir.
-Stir in buttermilk and 1 tsp melted butter.
+Stir in buttermilk and 1 tablespoon melted butter.